kylefox1/Quartz-Test/content/Garden-1/Knowledgebases-2021_0925-V0.1.md

 ### What is the Tools?

-A knowledgebase of tools for spanning old and new functions in the decentralized web, including communities, data-driven apps, social tech, study resources, and more.
+A dataset  of tools for spanning old and new functions in the decentralized web, including communities, data-driven apps, social tech, study resources, and more.

 ### What are the problems that the Tools anticipates addressing?